babashka/process/README.md

 ### Clojure.pprint

-When pretty-printing a process, you will get an exception:
+When pretty-printing a process, by default you will get an exception:

 ``` clojure
 (require '[clojure.pprint :as pprint])